 And as the massive corporate consolidation of the American media landscape has created a narrowing of cinematic content from the big studios, that indie spirit – along with a healthy dose of investor interest – has lead to new innovations in production and distribution models.
 Whether it’s pre-selling foreign rights to a script to fund its production, or turning to streaming services for funding in return for exclusive rights to content, filmmakers continue to find new ways to push the boundaries of what is possible in cinema.
 Just take a look at the nominees for best picture at any of the recent Academy Awards ceremonies.
 Once dominated by studio-financed pictures, almost all of them are now independent productions.

 But perhaps the most exciting new direction in cinema is not found in theaters at all.
 For more than a century, cinema has been most closely associated with that roughly 90 minute, closed-ended feature film playing at a theater near you.
 And while that continues to be an important cinematic space, the rise of cable and streaming services in desperate need of content has created exciting new frontiers to explore for the medium.
 No longer restricted to those 90 or so minutes, cinema can sprawl over 100s of hours or even just a few cut into 30 minutes chunks.
 And while it’s tempting to call this a new Golden Age of Television, even the term “television” no longer seems appropriate.
 We consume this content on all manner of devices, on our phones, laptops, even our wristwatches.
 Even theatrical content has picked up on the trend.
-What is the Fast and Furious, the Transformers or The Avengers franchises but multi-billion dollar episodic series distributed to theaters (and after a few months to our phones, laptops and wristwatches)?
+What is the Fast and Furious, the Transformers or The Avengers franchises but multi-billion dollar episodic series distributed to theaters (and after a few months or even just a few days to our phones, laptops and wristwatches)?

 Ultimately, regardless of how it’s made or how we engage with it, all of the above still fits into one artistic medium: cinema, the art of the motion picture.
 The tools and techniques, the principals of form and content, are all exactly the same.
 And that will be true whatever comes next, whether it’s VR, AR or a cinema-chip implanted in our visual cortex (heaven forbid…).
 Mise-en-scene, narrative, cinematography, editing, sound and acting will all still matter.
 And our understanding of how those tools and techniques not only shape the medium, but also shape our culture will also still matter.
 Maybe more than ever.